robdejonge/Launchbar-Actions/README.md

 #### UNIX manual.lbaction
 Shows the manual page for a certain command.
 Provide the command as a parameter and LaunchBar will open a Preview window with the manual page formatted in the usual manner.

-#### Home Assistant scripts
+#### Home Assistant.lbaction
 Home Assistant is an open source home automation that puts local control and privacy first.
 While configuring, I often have to navigate through the web interface to trigger certain actions.
-As there is an API that can be used for this, I wrote a few simple scripts to speed up this process.
+As there is an API that can be used for this, I wrote this action to trigger a few of the calls I commonly use.
+Make sure you edit the `settings.json` within, and see what calls are currently supported.

-**Home Assistant - Settings.json**: Contains a few settings common to all scripts, so that you have to set them only once and not in every script individually.
-Settings should be self-explanatory, leave the 'api' setting alone unless you really know what you are doing.
-Do make sure the absolute path to this file is set correctly in every script, as they otherwise do not work.

-**Home Assistant - restart server.py**: Restarts Home Assistant.

-**Home Assistant - reload automations.py**: Reloads the automations in Home Assistant.

 ### Installation